-- The data from apps is pulled into ADF as raw data.
-ADF passes the data into ADL.
+- The data from apps is pulled into Data Factory as raw data.
+Data Factory passes the data into Data Lake Storage.

-- In ADL, raw data is converted and transformed using U-SQL, the native query language for ADL, and put into common schema outputs and aggregation outputs.
+- In Data Lake Storage, raw data is converted and transformed by using U-SQL, the native query language for Data Lake Storage, and put into common schema outputs and aggregation outputs.

-- The data from these outputs is presented using U-SQL for consumption by reporting and visualization tools like Power Query or Power BI.
+- The data from these outputs is presented by using U-SQL for consumption by reporting and visualization tools like Microsoft Power Query or Microsoft Power BI.

 Providing accessible and meaningful data

-We used several solutions to provide meaningful results to the GSMO team.
-Azure App Insights telemetry aggregation with Power BI dashboards are the most common way for GSMO employees to gain insight into their environment.
-With Power BI, we are able to create visualizations to represent data and trends in ways that were previously unavailable to the GSMO team.
-For example, Figure 2 is a chart that shows data flowing between several GSMO apps.
-The dataflow extends beyond a simple app-to-app relationship to encompass the larger business environment and the thirteen apps represented on the chart.
-Visualizations like this help the GSMO team to better understand some of the underlying behaviors and trends that affect their business.
+We used several solutions to provide meaningful results to different teams across Microsoft.
+Azure App Insights telemetry aggregation provides the core data for our dashboarding.
+We use Azure Data Explorer dashboards for near real-time reporting and Power BI dashboards to help our employees to gain deeper insight into their environment.
+With Power BI, we can create visualizations to represent data and trends in ways previously unavailable.
+For example, Figure 3 depicts data flowing between several apps.
+The data flow extends beyond a simple app-to-app relationship to encompass the larger business environment and the 13 apps that the chart represents.
+Visualizations like this help our teams better understand some of the underlying behaviors and trends that affect their business.

 Establishing a customer-focused culture

-Traditional IT has typically focused on making technology work, while business teams did their best to work with the available tools and provide as much value as possible to their customers.
-We found that with Azure, the extra time and effort saved by not having to deploy infrastructure and manage a traditional datacenter allowed us to dedicate more resources to innovating and improving app development.
-We were able to gain immediate business insight using built-in Azure tools and dashboards instead of building them first.
+Traditional IT has typically focused on making technology work, while business teams do their best to work with the available tools and provide as much value as possible to their customers.
+With Azure, the extra time and effort we’ve saved by not having to deploy infrastructure and manage a traditional datacenter allows us to dedicate more resources to innovating and improving app development.
+Business process-focused telemetry can supply customer-focused insights, and we can access those insights by using built-in Azure tools and dashboards instead of building them first.

-These changes to the development process taught us that our engineers could and should approach app development from the perspective of a customer.
-Our tools help sales people to know their customers better—and we learned more about the business and how to make customer-focused decisions during the development process.
+These development-process changes have taught us that our engineers can and should approach app development from the customer’s perspective.
+Our tools help employees know their customers and business better—and we learned more about the business and how to make customer-focused decisions during the development process.

 What we learned